-As of December 31, 2014, GBI owns the following properties and related trademarks: Secret Millionaires Club, Thomas Edison's Secret Lab, "Baby Genius", "Little Genius", "Kid Genius", "Wee Worship", "A Squared, and "Ready, Play, Learn" as well as several other names and trademarks on characters that had been developed for our content and brands.
-Thomas Edison's Secret Lab, currently in production and estimated to be completed in the Summer of 2016, will include 52 eleven-minute episodes as well as 52 90-second music videos.
+As of December 31, 2015, GBI owns the following properties and related trademarks: Secret Millionaires Club, Thomas Edison's Secret Lab, "Baby Genius", "Little Genius", "Kid Genius", "Wee Worship", "A Squared, and "Ready, Play, Learn" as well as several other names and trademarks on characters that had been developed for our content and brands.
+Thomas Edison's Secret Lab, currently in production and estimated to be completed in the First Quarter of 2016, will include 52 eleven-minute episodes as well as 52 90-second music videos.
+Production of Space Pop also commenced in 2015 and is estimated to be released in mid 2016 and completed by year end, and will include 108 3-minute shorts comprised of storyline and music videos.

-As of December 31, 2014, we currently hold fourteen registered trademarks in multiple classes in the United States as well as additional trademarks in the United States that are associated with our other brands.
+As of December 31, 2015, we hold 14 registered trademarks in multiple classes in the United States as well as additional trademarks in the United States that are associated with our other brands.
 We also have a number of registered and pending trademarks in Europe and other countries in which our products are sold.

-As of December 31, 2014, we also held ninety-six motion picture, thirteen sound recording and one literary work copyrights related to our video, music and written work products.
+As of December 31, 2015, we also held 96 motion picture, 13 sound recording and one literary work copyrights related to our video, music and written work products.

-The Company has a one-third ownership interest in Stan Lee Comics, LLC which owns the publishing brand Stan Lee Comics and all properties produced therein.
+The Company has a two-third ownership interest in Stan Lee Comics, LLC which owns the publishing brand Stan Lee Comics and all properties produced therein.
 Stan Lee Comics, LLC is a joint venture with Stan Lee's POW!
 Entertainment and Archie Comics.
 Stan Lee Comics, LLC is the owner of the Stan Lee's Mighty 7 property.

-The Company has 50/50 ownership agreements with the following partners and their related brands: Martha Stewart's Martha & Friends; and Gisele Bündchen's Gisele & the Green Team.
+The Company has 50/50 ownership agreements with the following partners and their related brands: Martha & Friends; and Gisele Bündchen's Gisele & the Green Team.